mvolkmann/blog/src/raycast.md

   Examples include "Search Wikipedia" and "Search YouTube".
 - In the dialog that appears, click the "Create Quicklink" button.

+To create a basic quicklink:

+- Open Raycast.
+- Enter "qu" and select "Create Quicklink".
+- Enter a name.
+- Enter a URL.
+- Select the browser to use for opening it.
+- Click "Create Quicklink".

-To create a new quicklink for a website that performs a search using a URL query parameter:
+To create a quicklink for a website that performs a search using a URL query parameter:

 - Go to the desired site in a web browser.